SynoCrypts/Crypteniux_Bot/README.md

 # Commands:
 - The symbols `[` and `]` mean those are required arguments.
 - The symbols `(` and `)` mean those are optional arguments.
+- Prefix: `s!`

+> poll `[string] , [num, seconds]`
+- Use comma `,` to separate the poll arguments.
+- Maximum seconds: 5000, Minimum seconds: 3
+- Example:
+- s!poll Cool?, 32

+> slowmode `[num]`
+- Sets the current channel's slowmode
+- Maximum seconds: 5000, Minimum seconds: 1
+- Example:
+- s!slowmode 1

+> kick `[mention] (reason)`
+- Kicks the user that is mentioned.
+- Example:
+- s!kick @🌨Shineiii❄#2504 Posting bad stuff.
+- The reason is optional here.

+> ban `[mention] (reason)`
+- Bans the user that is mentioned.
+- Example:
+- s!ban @🌨Shineiii❄#2504 I've said stop.
+- The reason is optional here too.

+> unban `[user id]`
+- Unbans the user with the specific user id.
+- Enable developer mode to copy IDs.
+- Example:
+- s!unban 458698478957101056

+> purge `[num]`
+- Deletes messages.
+- Maximum messages: 100, Minimum messages: 1
+- Example:
+- s!purge 8

+> unslowmode

+> lockdown
+- Removes action for the role `@everyone` to send messages in the channel the command is used in.

+> unlockdown
+- Adds the action for the role `@everyone` to send messages in the channel the command is used in.